FreeOps-Tools/website/README.md

 # FreeOps Tool Website

-A modern static site showcasing FreeOps open-source projects and contributors, with automated data sync from your GitHub organization.
+A modern static site showcasing FreeOps open-source projects and contributors, with automated data sync from our GitHub organization.

 ## Quick start